Domestic Violence and Sexual Assault

 Click It or Ticket (CIOT) is the most successful seat belt enforcement campaign ever, helping create the highest national seat belt usage rate of 84%.
 Coast to coast, day or night, the message is simple - Click It or Ticket.

 If you’re planning to hit the road for a late spring or early summer getaway, be sure that everyone in the car wears their seat belt on every trip, day and night.
-Law enforcement throughout the state, including the Riverside County Sheriff’s Department will be looking for unbelted drivers and passengers as part of the 2010 Click It or Ticket mobilization, May 24 through June 6.
+Law enforcement throughout the state, including the Riverside County Sheriff’s Office will be looking for unbelted drivers and passengers as part of the 2010 Click It or Ticket mobilization, May 24 through June 6.
 This year, fines and fees have increased from $132 to $142 for first time adult seat belt violations.
 For children under 16, the fine is now $445 for a first time offense.

 Offers resources on child abuse and neglect, including definitions, identification of signs and symptoms, statistics and data, risk and protective factors, perpetrators, the impact on individuals and society, and fatalities.